Vadskye/Rise/docs/standard_effects.md

   * Deal std +2d to 1 in melee range
 * AOE:
   * Deal std to all within Large/5 line from you
-  * Deal std to all within Med/5 line entirely within Med range
+  * Deal std to all within Med/5 line entirely within Close range
+  * Deal std to all within Small radius in Close range

 Rank 3 Focus/non-choice; Rank 5 non-Focus:
 * Spells only: